jonelo/jacksum-for-macos/README.md

 ## System Requirements

-- OS X 10.8 (Mountain Lion) or later, tested up to macOS 11.1 (Big Sur)
+- OS X 10.8 (Mountain Lion) or later, tested up to macOS 12.2 (Ventura)
 - Finder
 - JDK 11 or later, see also [https://adoptium.net](https://adoptium.net)
 - 2 MiB disk space for Jacksum